andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

   <img src="https://github.com/andreabradpitto/Experimental-robotics-laboratory/blob/main/assignment3/images/house.png">
 </div>

-It is comprised inside a 10x10 square, centered a the origin of the three axes.
+It is comprised inside a 20x20 square, centered at the origin of the three axes.
 The environment can be thus effectively reduced to a bidimensional scenario, spreading over the xy plane (or, equivalently, on the z = 0 one).
 The robot initial position, which is also assumed to be its home location, is set in the launch file to be near the human mannequin by default: the latter is in *(-6, 8.5)*, while the former is in *(-5, 8)*.
 Please notice that in the above picture neither the origin axes nor the floor grid is being shown, in order to only present the house model itself; anyway, Gazebo automatically shows both of them at every new run.<br/>
 In the top left corner of the screenshot, it is possible to see the human mannequin, near another decorative object, both colored to white in order to hinder the robot's room detection feature.
 The robotic dog is present too, and its model is described in detail in the next subsection.

 ### The robotic dog